indiqusdocs/stpi/docs/Guide/Networking/FirewallandSecurity/DeployingVNFandInstanceWithinVNF.md

 1. From the Ananta cloud platform:
     - Navigate to the **Virtual Firewalls** section in the left-hand menu.
-    - Locate and click on the **ACP-E244-1-Gaurav-Test** firewall instance to open its configuration page.
+    - Locate and click on the firewall instance name to open its configuration page.
 2. On the firewall **Overview** page, you can view the following key details:
     - **Configuration**: vCPU, RAM, and OS details.
     - **Availability Zone**: For example GCC Chennai.